gopancakes/site/content/en/reviews/woodpecker-20.md

 This time we're visiting Bruxelles, Belgium.
 This is a nice breakfast place that also serves lunches, but of course we're here for the pancakes! 😋

-We choose the "IN PANCAKES WE TRUST", which are simple pancackes with syrup, bacon, and... green onions!
+We choose the "IN PANCAKES WE TRUST", which are simple pancakes with syrup, bacon, and... green onions!
 For the pancake purists, having green onions in it may be off putting but I personally found the flavor combination interesting.
 Conveniently, they also offer a small version of this dish called "THE BABY PRESIDENT" for the small hunger or for the children in the party.